 Approved Elective Criteria I Workshops:

 The remaining 50 hours of Criteria I credit can be earned by taking any of the workshops from this list of approved workshops.
 Click here to see the complete list of approved elective criteria I workshops.

 To be eligible for consideration as a Criteria I Workshop, agencies/organizations (sponsors) must submit their workshop by completing the Instructional Workshop Sponsor Information Packet.
 Go here for more information on how to sponsor a workshop.

-Total of 50 hours of structured outdoor experiences with a minimum of one hour and a maximum of 10 hours per experience.
+Total of 50 hours of structured outdoor experiences with a maximum of 20 hours per experience.

 To qualify as Criteria II, at least 50 percent of the entire event must be spent outdoors.
 The intent of Criteria II is to introduce environmental educators to skills and outdoor experiences that affect the learner vividly and demand use of all senses.
 The candidate should participate in a variety of outdoor experiences that are led by qualified instructors (i.e., rangers, guides, teachers, facilitators, professors).
 The N.C.
 Office of Environmental Education provides a calendar of statewide events that may qualify for this component.
 Opportunities include: